Additional Information

 - The uncertainty in future precipitation is much greater than the uncertainty in future temperature.

 We are extremely confident that the climate will continue to warm considerably, though the magnitude of the warming is less certain.
-For precipitation, in many parts of the Mountain West, the direction of future precipitation change is highly uncertain, as well as the magnitude of that change.
+For precipitation, in many places, including most parts of the Mountain West, the direction of future precipitation change is highly uncertain, as well as the magnitude of that change.
 Simulating temperature change at regional to global scales is a much easier task than simulating the manifold and complex processes that influence precipitation, and thus precipitation change.

 So what do we do with this uncertainty–that is, the blue and red shading on the graph?
 Can we ignore the shading, and just use the dark lines in the middle (the median or average of the model projections) as our “answer”?
 That’s not a wise idea, for two reasons: